 Personal branding is the practice of marketing and presenting yourself as a brand.
 The purpose is to ensure that those may work with you know what they’re “buying”.
-Designing and shaping a brand may help individuals progress at work.Summary by The World of Work Project
+Designing and shaping your brand through a personal branding activity may help you progress at work.Summary by The World of Work Project

 Personal branding assumes that a significant element of success can be based on how individuals package and present themselves.
 Individuals often look to create a personal brand that they believe will help them progress towards whatever specific goals they set themselves, particularly within their career.
 Personal branding as a concept is quite aligned to the “personality ethic” school of personal development.